What Are Eustachian Tubes and Plugged Ears?

 A patulous eustachian tube is one that stays open.
 The condition causes a person to hear normally inaudible sounds created by processes in his or her own body, such as breathing and the heartbeat.
 In addition, their own voice sounds louder than normal.
 These effects appear because vibrations in the body travel through the open eustachian tube and strike the eardrum directly.

-What Causes Blocked Eustachian Tubes?
+Possible Causes of Blocked Eustachian Tubes

 A mucous membrane lines the insides of the eustachian tubes, the middle ear, the sinuses, the nose, and the throat.
 The membrane produces mucus, which is a thick, lubricating, and protective liquid.
 A respiratory infection such as a cold or the flu may cause mucous membranes in the area to become inflamed.
 Symptoms of this inflammation may include swelling of the membranes and excessive mucus production.